-Driving by car is one of our absolute favourite ways to travel.
-You have the freedom to pull over anytime you want, eat where you please, and not be trapped in the nightmarish herd that is bus sightseeing tours.
+Driving by car is one of the freest ways to travel.
+You have the flexibility to stop at epic lookouts, quaint cafes that call your name, and best of all, aren’t trapped in the nightmarish herd that is bus sightseeing tours.

-While driving is an ideal travel form for many, the costs of booking can be a serious money drainer.
-Here’s our best tips to ensure you have maximum savings and minimal losses when booking your next car rental!
+While driving is an ideal travel form for many, having the confidence that you’ve secured the best rental price can be tricky.
+Here’s our best tips to booking the cheapest car rental possible!

 1. Use a broad search engine